-The four categories to analyse factors that can influence a good practice example's transferability and scalability into different contexts are not intended to be used instead of the usual planning and management processes.
-Literature on the planning and implementation of projects on the organisational, managerial, financial, and many practical parts primarily focused on new projects, while literature on transferring from one place to another was scarce.
-In that sense, the four factors mentioned here fill this gap and complement the existing literature.
+Similarly, we have defined success factors that can influence the transferability and scalability of a good practice, which are not intended to be used instead of the usual planning and management processes.
+Literature on the organisational, managerial, financial, and other practical aspects of the planning and implementation of projects primarily focused on new projects, while literature on transferring a project was scarce.
+In that sense, the four success factors mentioned in this report fill this gap and complement the